Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Garlic is a staple in this house.
 I use garlic in all kinds of dishes and also take garlic supplements every day.
 Did you know that using garlic supplements may have benefits for faster and stronger hair growth?
-Garlic may even help prevent hair loss according to one study.
+Garlic may even help prevent some forms of hair loss .

-Before you go grabbing out the garlic and try rubbing it on your scalp to help you grow hair.
-I want to explain to you the reasons why you should be consuming more garlic in your diet and also possibly take a garlic supplement to not only improve your hair growth but also to improve your overall health.
+Now, before you go grabbing out the garlic from the cupboard and try rubbing it on your scalp, that’s probably not a great idea unless it’s a formulated gel that won’t burn you!
+I want to explain to you the reasons why you should be consuming more garlic in your diet and also taking a garlic supplement to not only improve your hair growth but also to improve your overall health.

 How garlic may benefit hair growth

 Garlic is part of the family of vegetables called Alliums.
-Garlic contains various sulfur compounds, the one that is most well known for its health benefits is a sulfur compound called allicin.
+It contains various sulfur compounds, the one that is most well-known for its health benefits is a sulfur compound called allicin.

-The problem with using allicin either internally or externally is the fact that it’s not stable and used to be difficult to produce in large quantities.
+The problem with using allicin either internally or externally is the fact that it’s not stable and can be difficult to produce in large quantities.

-However, over a decade ago a guy named Dr Peter Josling – who is a biochemist from the UK – came up with a patented process to stabilize allicin and produce it in very large quantities.
+However, over a decade ago a guy named Dr. Peter Josling – a biochemist from the UK – came up with a patented process to stabilize allicin and produce it in very large quantities.

-Since that time it has been used in studies and trials for its efficacy in treating a wide range of diseases and health conditions.
+Since that time it has been used in studies and clinical trials to examine its efficacy in treating a wide range of diseases and health conditions.

 1. Garlic helps improve circulation to your scalp hair follicles

 Garlic has the ability to open up the blood vessels and significantly increase blood flow to the extremities.
 This means that by eating raw garlic or taking garlic supplements, your hair will receive more of those important building blocks and nutrients that will help you grow thicker, stronger and healthier hair.